ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
         Ensembler init function
 <br>
-        :param model_dict: model dictionary, see README for its format
+        model_dict: model dictionary, see README for its format
 <br>
-        :param num_folds: the number of folds for ensembling
+        num_folds: the number of folds for ensembling
 <br>
-        :param task_type: classification or regression
+        task_type: classification or regression
 <br>
-        :param optimize: the function to optimize for, e.g. AUC, logloss, etc. Must have two arguments y_test and y_pred
+        optimize: the function to optimize for, e.g. AUC, logloss, etc. Must have two arguments y_test and y_pred
 <br>
-        :param lower_is_better: is lower value of optimization function better or higher
+        lower_is_better: is lower value of optimization function better or higher
 <br>
-        :param save_path: path to which model pickles will be dumped to along with generated predictions, or None
+        save_path: path to which model pickles will be dumped to along with generated predictions, or None
 <br>
         """
 <br>